 Presently, streamlining of merchant onboarding process is a part of indirect cost reduction strategies of many companies.
 Aggregators implement several merchant onboarding automation techniques in order to simplify the process and make it more efficient.
 The opportunity to submit application data online is the key to substantial improvement of onboarding process.
 Two of the most commonly applied conceptual solutions in this area are API-based or file-based data submission and issuing of pre-allocated MID blocks.

 Some underwriters (acquirers, processors, or PayFacs) and ISO allow merchants to submit application data using special file formats or through specialized APIs.
 On the other end the underwriter can check the application data and issue a merchant ID almost instantly.
 This process allows the applicant to start accepting payments 24 hours after application submission.

 Another group of underwriters issue complete blocks of previously allocated merchant IDs.
 This approach works particularly well for aggregators and PayFacs that redistribute MIDs from these blocks among merchants from similar categories (such as fitness centres, restaurants etc.).
-Merchants with such similar MCC code can be up and running once the application is submitted and approved by the payment facilitator.
+Merchants with such similar MCC code can be up and running once they submit the applications and get payment facilitator’s approval.
 However, the PayFac has to submit all the background verification data on the new sub-merchant to the acquirer (underlying processor) within 1 or 2 days.

-As a result of implementation of these and similar techniques, merchant onboarding process is almost completely automated.
-Merchant data is automatically pulled from online application forms and verified using the respective KYC logic.
+As a result of implementation of these and similar techniques, you can automate merchant onboarding process almost completely.
+That is, you can automatically pull merchant data from online application forms and verify it using the respective KYC logic.
 Newly approved merchants are able to start processing in no time, while ISOs, PayFacs, acquirers, and processors can partake of their rightful residual revenue shares.

 Feel free to contact our payment experts at unipaygateway.com to learn more about advanced merchant onboarding solutions.